SouvikChakraborty472/Python/README.md

 Hello everyone,
-Thanks for showing interest in this repo.
+Thanks for showing interest in this repository.

-Currently the repo consists of two file, which are Python_Theories.ipynb and Data_Structure_&_Algorithms.ipynb.
-The Python_Theories.ipynb contains all the basic concepts which a beginner need to start their programming journey, Also it help others to quick revisive the concepts.
+Currently the repo consists of two file, the files are named as Python_Theories.ipynb and Data_Structure_&_Algorithms.ipynb.
+The Python_Theories.ipynb contains all the basic concepts and theories which a beginner needs to start his/her programming journey, Also it help others to quick revise the concepts.
 Futher updates will be introduce soon.

 Data_Structure_&_Algorithms.ipynb is not yet completed.